 Most of the attractions in Lisbon are the artistic historic sites.
 The Jeronimous Monastery of the sixteenth century is the place where the historic icon, Vasco da Gama was laid to rest is recognized globally as a world heritage site.
 The Belem Tower is a pace any tourist has to pass by to witness the age of discovery in Portugal.
-Meet the ancient art work of legendary painters on ceramic tiles in Tile Museums.
-The Berardo Museum, on the other hand, show cases the current art by current and recent artist like Picasso and Andy Warhol.
-Visit the Calouste Gulbenkian Museum that opens the world of valuable treasures that were anciently valued by emperors, kings and the greedy pirates.
+Meet the ancient artwork of legendary painters on ceramic tiles in Tile Museums.
+The Berardo Museum, on the other hand, showcases the current art by current and recent artists like Picasso and Andy Warhol.
+Visit the Calouste Gulbenkian Museum that opens the world of valuable treasures that were anciently valued by emperors, kings, and the greedy pirates.

 Meet the large house of royal carriages at the Golden Baroque Trio that exhibits all beautiful royal carriage designs of the traditional means of transport for ancient royalties of Europe.
 Beat the fear of meeting with large sea creatures in the Oceanarium, which is the largest aquarium in this planet.
 Here, anybody can have a close glimpse of thousands of fish of different species, sea birds, and varieties of sea mammals.